 - a.
-Apply to all individuals-students, employees, visitors, on campus. - b.
+Apply to all individuals-students, employees, visitors on campus. - b.
 Established by the Board of Trustees. - c.
 Enforced by the Department of Public Safety with the support of students, faculty, and administrative personnel. - d.
-Adjudicated through criminal court proceedings in the same manner as city ordinances or state laws. - (Although this handbook contains selected ordinances, everyone is expected to comply with all University ordinances, which are available for reference in the Offive of the Executive Vice President and Secretary of the Board of Trustees, 484 Administration Building, and in the Division of Student Activities, Office of the Dean of Students, 101 Student Services Building.)
+Adjudicated through criminal court proceedings in the same manner as city ordinances or state laws.

+(Although this handbook contains selected ordinances, everyone is expected to comply with all University ordinances, which are available for reference in the Office of the Executive Vice President and Secretary of the Board of Trustees, 484 Administration Building, in the Division of Student Activities, Office of the Dean of Students, 101 Student Services Building, and at each residence hall reception desk.)